-The school is a member of the Georgia Independent School Association (GISA).
+The school competes in interscholastic activities as a member of the Georgia Independent School Association (GISA) for academic events, and the Georgia Independent Athletic Association (GIAA) for athletic events.
 All students participating in athletics are required to exhibit a positive Christian attitude at all times, on and off campus.
 Student athletes must be counted present at school in order to practice or play on a particular day.
 A student must be present for half of the school day in order to be counted present.
-In extreme situations (death of family member, immediate family member graduation, etc.) the student may appeal the attendance rule to the Head of School.
+In extreme situations (death of a family member, immediate family member graduation, etc.) the student may appeal the attendance rule to the Head of School.